coderanger/coderanger.net/content/posts/funding-foss.md

 This past week I attended [Open Source Bridge 2015](http://opensourcebridge.org/) to speak about [how the Internet works](/talks/internet/).
-A common topic both in the talks and the hallway track was how to improve the funding of open source software, or more broadly how to ensure that the software ecosystem we enjoy today is sustainable.
+A common topic both in the talks and the hallway track was how to improve the funding of open source software or, put more generally, how to ensure that the software ecosystem we enjoy today is sustainable.
 I wanted to summarize some of my feelings on the topic as this is something I care about deeply both personally and professionally.

 # What is a society?